-2021 RES-115 PROVIDING LEGAL COUNSEL FOR RESIDENTS FACING HOUSING INSECURITY
+SUB to 2021 RES-115 (PROPOSED-BARE) PROVIDING LEGAL COUNSEL FOR RESIDENTS FACING HOUSING INSECURITY

 There were an average of 183 eviction filings per month in Dane County in 2019, the most recent pre-pandemic year.
 That means nearly 2,200 individuals or families were potentially displaced.
-The Centers for Disease Control eviction moratorium ended July 31, 2021, and eviction filings are expected to resume in Dane County at a high rate.
+The Centers for Disease Control eviction moratorium ended July 31, 2021, and eviction filings are

+6 The Centers for Disease Control eviction moratorium7 expected to resume in Dane County at a high rate.

-Experiencing an eviction can have profound negative health and mental health effects, and can cause a bout of homelessness, loss of personal belongings, public court eviction record, neighborhood instability, challenges securing future housing, and educational disruption for children.
-Consequences have been even more dire in light of the COVID-19 pandemic, which sunk many low-income individuals deeper in debt through job cuts and losses, medical bills, and a scramble to provide childcare.
+9 Experiencing an eviction can have profound negative health and mental health effects, and can cause a bout of homelessness, loss of personal belongings, public court eviction record, neighborhood instability, challenges securing future housing, and educational disruption for children.
+Consequences have been even more_dire in light of the COVID-19 pandemic, which sunk many low-income individuals deeper in debt through job cuts and losses, medical bills, and a scramble to provide childcare.